-The Global Forum on Modern Direct Democracy is the annual/biennial global conference on direct-democratic popular rights.
-It has convened six times since 2008:
+The Global Forum on Modern Direct Democracy is the annual global conference on participatory and direct-democratic procedures and practices around the world.
+It has convened eight times since 2008:

 - Aarau (Switzerland) in 2008,

 - Donostia/San Sebastian (Spain) in 2016

 - The 9th Global Forum will be the first to take place after the beginning of the Covid19-pandemic and the exact times and venues will be announced during 2021.

 In 2023 the Forum will take place in and around Mexico City.

 No dates are yet known.

 A Brief History of the Global Conference on Citizens’ Rights